dzuvic/jtsgen/doc/source/Customizing-Mapping-DSL.rst

     java.util.List<T> -> `T`[]

-**Limits**: There are some constraints using those expressions: it is not possible to express any the name spaces at the right hand side in a proper way. jtsgen might add a namespace to the mapping by itself.
-But currently acessing this name space is out of scope.
+**Limits**: There are some constraints using those expressions: it is not possible to express the name spaces at the right hand side in a proper way. jtsgen adds a namespace to the java declaration types.
+Currently acessing this name space is out of scope.